 What to do if you’re tired all the time?
 Once you’ve ruled out anything more serious, start by looking at your sleep habits.
 Are you spending those hours on the pillow tossing and turning or snoozing away?
 It may sound obvious, but sometimes sleep is the last factor we consider.

 The National Sleep Foundation recommends 7 to 9 hours of sleep per night, though 1 and 3 Americans report feeling sleep deprived.
 And it’s not just Americans, it’s a global issue, too.
 In fact, 45% of the entire population has issues when it comes to sleep.

 Beyond tiredness, poor sleep is linked to a host of mental and physical issues such as chronic fatigue, depression, anxiety, weight gain, inflammation, and even decreased immunity.
 Get in the habit of developing a healthy evening routine, says McBride.
-Power down your electronics and try winding down your mind and body with a calming meditation.
+Power down your electronics at least an hour before bed, prep for the day ahead to clear your head, and try winding down your mind and body with a calming meditation.